 Sunday 6 September 2pm: Shugborough Hall, Staffs: Poetry Reading with Music: Grevel Lindop will be reading his ‘Shugborough Eclogues’, a 21st century take on the country house pastoral, with music by Andrew Baker.
-Event FREE, but there may be an entrance charge for Shugborough Hall.
+Come and go as you please.
+Event FREE, if you’re visiting Shugborough Hall.

 Monday 12 to Saturday 17 October: Grevel Lindop and Carola Luther: poets’ retreat at The Arvon Foundation, Lumb Bank

 Monday 19 October, 6.15 for 7 pm: Grevel Lindop introduces Revd Dr Malcolm Guite’s lecture ‘Mariner: A Voyage with Samuel Taylor Coleridge’, The Temenos Academy at The Lincoln Centre, 18 Lincoln’s Inn Fields, London WC2 3ED. £5 (£3.50 for Temenos Academy members and concessions).

 Friday 23 October, 1pm: Poetry Reading by Grevel Lindop and Matthew Sweeney, Manchester Literature Festival, Manchester Central Library, St Peters Square, M2 5PD.
 Free but booking advised: book on 0843 208 0500.

 Tuesday 27 October, 5.30 pm: Lecture by Grevel Lindop: ‘Unveiling an Esoteric Life: Writing the Biography of Charles Williams’.
 Oxford Centre for Life Writing, Leonard Wolfson Auditorium, Wolfson College, Linton Road, Oxford OX2 6UD.
 Free and open to all.